Santa Barbara California

-People who commit suicide often find that they have no relief from their distress and troubles on the other side.
+People who commit suicide often find that they have no relief from their distress and continue to have troubles on the other side.

 An older man, Don Antonio fell in love with a lovely young woman.
 When she refused his proposal of marriage, he jumped to his death from the left tower.

-When a woman was grieving in the church for her child who had died, he appeared as a solid person and comforted her, before disappearing in front of the altar.
+When a woman was grieving in the church for her deceased child, he appeared as a solid entity and comforted her, before disappearing in front of the altar.

 People have felt a gentle touch, as they walk through the museum, that was formerly the Friars’ quarters.

-In the statue room, people have felt a gentle touch of an entity’s hands; one on each shoulder.
+In the statue room, people have felt the gentle touch of an entity’s hands, one on each shoulder.